18 Identical particles

 For quantum mechanics, however, the idea of assigning labels breaks down, simply because we can’t follow a specific particle’s trajectory.
 If we observe electron 1 and electron 2 both entering some localized region of space, and then observe two electrons leaving the same region of space, there is no way to tell which one is 1 and which is 2.
 Both of the following paths are possible, and cannot be distinguished even in principle:

-If we label the two distinct outgoing paths above as outcomes \alpha and \alpha', then the state after measurement collapses to \ket{\alpha} \ket{\alpha'} - except that we don’t know which particle is which, so there are two quantum states.
-In fact, measuring outcomes \alpha and \alpha' is consistent with an arbitrary linear combination of these two states, c_1 \ket{\alpha}_1 \ket{\alpha'}_2 + c_2 \ket{\alpha'}_1 \ket{\alpha}_2.
-This ambiguity is known as exchange degeneracy; it presents us with the puzzle that we cannot determine the state of our system completely, even if we measure every observable we can find!
+If we label the two distinct outgoing paths above as outcomes \alpha and \alpha', then the state after measurement collapses to \ket{\alpha} \ket{\alpha'} - except that we don’t know which particle is which, so there are two quantum states consistent with this outcome.
+In mathematical terms, the collapse of the state is only down to an arbitrary linear combination of these two states: \ket{\psi} \rightarrow c_1 \ket{\alpha}_1 \ket{\alpha'}_2 + c_2 \ket{\alpha'}_1 \ket{\alpha}_2.
+This leftover ambiguity is known as exchange degeneracy; it presents us with the puzzle that we cannot determine the state of our system completely, even if we measure every observable we can find!
 Fixing this will help us understand what a realistic solution for the helium atom looks like, and on top of that leads to a variety of interesting physical effects (the most famous of which is the Pauli exclusion principle which you already know from chemistry class.)

 Many books use exchange degeneracy as the focus of deriving the symmetrization postulate.
 Here, I will instead focus on the operators instead of the states, although in the end we’ll have to return to considering the state itself anyway.